HarshiSharma/Web-Crawler/readme.md

 # Web Scarping Top 250 imdb movies using Node JS
-- This program scrape the Top 250 imdb page and their individual pages to extract information in following format:
+- This program scrapes the Top 250 imdb page and their individual pages to extract information in following format:
 ```
     {
        title: '',